S.C.U.L.P.T. – an acronym to help you think about accessible practice when working with text, images and tables

 - ✔ Do use correct image sizes (on the web it is best to have images around 150kb).
 So if using image from websites like Pixabay or Unsplash select the smallest image options as the images from these sites are typically very large.

 - ✔ Do use alternative “alt” text on images.
 This is essential for screen readers and Blackboard Ally audio files.
 It is also helpful if your image is not loading for some reason.
-Here is some helpful guidance from University of Leicester on writing effective ALT text.
+Here is some helpful guidance from Microsoft on writing effective ALT text.

 - ❌ Don’t use an image instead of text.

 - ❌ Avoid using flashing GIF images as these can trigger photosensitive epilepsy.